-Ankur, 21, moved to London from Mumbai to study for a Masters in International Business, but was shocked when he was forced to work below the minimum wage to help fund his education.
-He tells The Mix about his working conditions and why he decided to leave.
+Ankur, 21, moved to London from Mumbai to study for a Masters in International Business.
+But he was shocked when he was forced to work below the minimum wage to help fund his education.
+He tells The Mix about his working conditions and what he now knows about minimum wage law…

 I came to England because I thought it would be a great place to study for my Masters.
 I’d heard wonderful things from my friends who’d lived and worked here, but unfortunately it wasn’t that easy for me.

-I found living in London very expensive.
+Living in London was very expensive.
 In my first month I spent £200 over my budget and realised I needed a job.
 I started looking for work, but found it extremely difficult because my English wasn’t good and I didn’t have the experience employers were looking for.
 After two months I still hadn’t found a job and was getting desperate.

 A trade union member visited our university to talk to overseas students about workers’ rights and the national minimum wage laws.
-It worked out I was being paid £3.75 an hour, which well below the minimum wage.
-I asked my boss if he could increase my wage, but he said if I wanted more money I would have to find another job.
+It worked out I was being paid £3.75 an hour, which was well below the minimum wage.
+I asked my boss if he could increase my wage.
+But he said if I wanted more money I would have to find another job.
 I couldn’t risk losing the job, so I just went along with it.

 Lots of employers take advantage of international students because we’re only allowed to work 20 hours a week during term-time and need the money to live.
 For me it was a choice between no money at all and earning below the minimum wage.